 Peter Kant, CEO of Accion, commented: “We are thrilled to welcome Dan and Anthony to our team.
 Their deep knowledge and expertise will help propel Accion as we lead the industry toward safer, more efficient in-space propulsion systems.”

 Accion recently launched two missions into space with Astro Digital and NanoAvionics that are currently conducting in-space testing of the TILE 3 propulsion system.
 Unlike conventional electric propulsion systems, TILE provides propulsion without heavy tanks, toxic propellants, or external cathodes and ionization chambers.
 It is the only commercial propulsion system to be certified as safe for use on the International Space Station.
 Accion is currently developing the next generation of TILE systems to meet the needs of larger spacecraft, to debut in 2022.

 In July, Accion raised $42 million in Series C funding led by affiliates of Tracker Capital Management, who acquired a majority stake in the company.

 About Accion Systems

-Accion Systems was founded to accelerate the exploration of space.
-To fulfill this mission, our experienced team develops in-space propulsion technologies that optimize scalability, performance, and efficiency.
-Accion’s flagship product, TILE, uses proprietary electrospray thrusters, bringing electric propulsion to satellites of all sizes and redefining in-space capabilities for the 21st century.
-Accion Systems was founded in 2014 by two MIT engineers, Dr. Natalya Bailey and Louis Perna, and is based in Boston, MA.
+Accion Systems develops advanced satellite propulsion systems for the space industry.
+Its in-space propulsion technologies optimize scalability, performance, and efficiency.
+Accion Systems’ flagship product, TILE, uses proprietary ion electrospray thrusters, bringing electric propulsion to satellites of all sizes and redefining in-space capabilities.
+Accion Systems was founded in 2014 and is based in Boston, Massachusetts. www.accion-systems.com

 // end //